SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 In the upper area you find configuration information, that are used by Jona while *computing* the recommendations for the upcoming pitstop.
 Especially the first field, *Statistical Window*, is quite important.
 It defines the number of recent laps, which are used for each and every statistical calculation, for example the standard deviation of tyre pressures.
 The next field, *Damping Factor*, can be used to influence the calculation weight for each of thos laps.
 If you want all laps to be considered with equal weight, set this to *0*.

 The middle area with the three dropdown menus give you you control over several decisions, Jona will take for an upcoming pitstop.
 For the repair settings you can decide between "Never", "Always", "Threshold" and "Impact", where "Threshold" will allow you to enter a value.
 If the current damage is above this value, Jona will advise to go for a repair on the next pitstop.
-Please note, that these values are NOT to be confused with the number of seconds shown on the pitstop MFD, which references the number of seconds it will take to repair the damage.
+Please note, that these values are NOT to be confused with the number of seconds for example shown on the *Assetto Corsa Competizione* Pitstop MFD, which references the number of seconds it will take to repair the damage.
 Typically a good threshold for bodywork damage will be between 30 and 40, but it strongly depends on the type of damage (front/rear or on the sides).
 For supsension damage, I advise to go always for a repair, but you might also use a threshold range around 5.
 For "Impact" you can enter a number of seconds.
 Jona will analyse your lap time and will go for a repair, if your lap time is slower by the number you entered with regards to a reference lap before the accident.

 For tyre compound changes, you can choose between the triggers "Never", "Tyre Temperature" and "Weather".
 If you choose "Weather", Jona will advise wet tyres for light rain or worse and dry tyres for a dry track or drizzle.
 "Tyre Temperature" will allow you to enter a temperature threshold, where Jona will plan a tyre change, if the tyre temeprature falls outside its optimal temperature window by this amount.
 For dry tyres, the optimal temperature is considered to be above 70 Degrees and for wet tyres below 55 Degrees.